anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 &Class::function is C++ syntax for a pointer to a member function

-QRegularExpression regex("^##\\s+(.+)$"); : What it matches: Lines that start with ##, followed by at least one whitespace, and then any sequence of characters until the end of the line.
+"^##\ \s+(.+)$" : What it matches: Lines that start with ##, followed by at least one whitespace, and then any sequence of characters until the end of the line.
 The text after the whitespace is captured in a group. useful but not readable use AI for it.

 ## idea